WordPress as a Learning Management System – Move Over, Blackboard

 Besides the theme, WPMU Premium Dev gives me direct access to the developers of its themes and plugins.
 If there’s a problem, I have confidence that it’ll get fixed and fixed quickly.
 The forums have been responsive and helpful.
 I love the WordPress community and have benefited so much from their expertise and collaborative spirit.
 I hope this interview and my other writings on WordPress are my little gifts back to the community.

 Q: What are the pros and cons of using BuddyPress in an educational / classroom environment?

-If you’re an instructor that prefers the lectern and strict office hours don’t come near BuddyPress with a 20 foot pole.
-There’s a real onus on the instructor to monitor the communication streams not for behavior but to keep in touch with what’s going on in their online classroom and to be involved in a very dynamic conversation.
-In just over a few weeks of class there’s been over 200 different types of posts on the LIS 768 BuddyPress-powered course site.
+If you’re an instructor that prefers the lectern and strict office hours don’t come near BuddyPress with a 20-foot pole.
+There’s a real onus on the instructor to monitor the communication streams, not for behavior but to keep in touch with what’s going on in their online classroom and to be involved in a very dynamic conversation.
+In just over a few weeks of class, there have been over 200 different types of posts on the LIS 768 BuddyPress-powered course site.